rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Task 6 : Stream application logs

 1. When you run an application on your machine, you can see its output in the console.
-When you run a microservice on Azure Spring Cloud, you can also see its console output through Azure CLI:
+When you run a microservice on Azure Spring Apps, you can also see its console output through Azure CLI:

    ```bash
    az spring-cloud app logs --name spring-cloud-microservice -f